 A: Yes, and then some.
 One of my favorite aspects of the Blair School of Music is the amount of individual attention given to each student.
 The university as a whole is very concerned with maintaining small class sizes and good teacher-to-student ratios.
 There are only around 200 university students studying full-time at Blair, which means small class sizes and lots of individual attention from instructors, ensemble directors, and administrators alike.

 There will only ever be 8-10 full-time trombonists in the studio.
 That means that I always have time for the ‘extra’ things…to meet with and counsel students, to organize and direct the trombone ensembles, to oversee a student’s recording session for a competition or audition, or to provide extra help when needed, just to name a few examples.
-Not to mention the optional weekly hours I offer, which you can read more about on the Studio page.
 I think Blair’s size is fantastic because it is large enough to offer a well-rounded menu of musical experiences to every student, but small enough that we never have to sacrifice the individual attention that is so crucial in undergraduate music study.

 Q: What ensemble opportunities are there at Blair?